Langevin dynamics with general kinetic energies: Abstract

 \section{Abstract}

-{ We study Langevin dynamics with a kinetic energy different from the standard, quadratic one in order to accelerate the sampling of the Boltzmann--Gibbs distribution.
-We consider two cases: kinetic energies which are local perturbations of the standard kinetic energy around the origin, where they vanish (this corresponds to the so-called adaptively restrained Langevin dynamics); and more general non-globally Lipschitz energies.
-We develop numerical schemes which are stable and of weak order two, by considering splitting strategies where the discretizations of the fluctuation/dissipation are corrected by a Metropolis procedure.
-We use the newly developped schemes for two applications: optimizing the shape of the kinetic energy for the adaptively restrained Langevin dynamics, and reducing the metastability of some toy models with non-globally Lipschitz kinetic energies. }
+{ We study Langevin dynamics with a kinetic energy different from the standard, quadratic one in order to accelerate the sampling of Boltzmann--Gibbs distributions.
+In particular, this kinetic energy can be non-globally Lipschitz, which raises issues for the stability of discretizations of the associated Langevin dynamics.
+We first prove the exponential convergence of the law of the continuous process to the Boltzmann--Gibbs measure by a hypocoercive approach, and characterize the asymptotic variance of empirical averages over trajectories.
+We next develop numerical schemes which are stable and of weak order two, by considering splitting strategies where the discretizations of the fluctuation/dissipation are corrected by a Metropolis procedure.
+We use the newly developped schemes for two applications: optimizing the shape of the kinetic energy for the so-called adaptively restrained Langevin dynamics (which considers perturbations of standard quadratic kinetic energies vanishing around the origin); and reducing the metastability of some toy models using non-globally Lipschitz kinetic energies. }